 In order to access the College of Nursing Catalog where the UGEC Goals of Care Conversations (GoCC) training is stored, you will need to create an account with the University of Utah Canvas program.
 If you’ve never enrolled in a course before, create your free account.
 If you’ve already registered, enroll through your current account.
 When you click the link above to the training course, you will be redirected to a Canvas page that will ask you to either log in or create a new account.

-To access the course later, go to your Dashboard.
+To access the course later, go to your dashboard.
 For more information on using your Dashboard, see this tutorial.

 Adoption of telehealth, in response to COVID-19, has been necessary for Long-Term Services and Supports (LTSS) providers, especially for nursing homes with COVID-19 units.Therefore, it is imperative that LTSS staff and providers are knowledgeable about telehealth principles and best practices in their respective settings.
 In addition, LTSS nurses need distance-based education to improve geriatric assessment and communication skills in order to provide assistance for telehealth visits.